The employer match

 Rees Calder · 26 April 2026 · 7 min read

 Somewhere in your employee benefits portal, past the dental plan and the cycle-to-work scheme, there's probably a line about charitable matching.
 Your employer will match your donations, often pound for pound, up to some annual cap.
 Most people have never clicked on it.
-The result: an estimated $4-7 billion in matching funds goes unclaimed in the US alone every year (Double the Donation, 2024).
-The UK figure is harder to pin down, but payroll giving participation sits at a dismal 4.2% of the workforce (HMRC, 2024).
+The result: an estimated $4-7 billion in matching funds goes unclaimed in the US alone every year (Double the Donation).
+The UK figure is harder to pin down, but only about 504,000 employees give through payroll giving, well under 2% of the workforce (HMRC charity tax relief statistics, year to April 2024).

 This is free money for charity.
 It's the financial equivalent of finding a £20 note on the ground and stepping over it, repeatedly, for your entire career.